Michael R. Strain: Education and career

 Strain's work on the economic policy response to the COVID-19 pandemic, employment, anti-poverty and upward mobility issues, and economic opportunity has been featured or profiled in many publications, including The New York Times, The Atlantic, and National Review, among others.
 Strain was cited by The New York Times, The Wall Street Journal, and The Washington Post as being among the first economists to warn that President Biden's stimulus plans could spark inflation.
 He is a regular guest on major media outlets, including CNBC, MSNBC, and Marketplace Radio.
 He has testified before Congress and speaks often to a variety of audiences.

 In January 2020, Strain published The American Dream is Not Dead: (But Populism Might Kill It), in which he writes that despite popular conceptions about long-term economic stagnation, America is still broadly characterized by upward mobility.
 Strain argues that when measured properly, wages and incomes have risen over the past several decades.
 Thus, contrary to what populist politicians and commentators of both parties often say, America's economic system is not “rigged.”

 The book received mostly positive reviews.
-Washington Post columnist George F. Will praised the book as “an inoculation against politically motivated misinformation.”
-Former House speaker Paul Ryan wrote: “Without glossing over the real challenges that too many Americans face, Michael Strain makes a persuasive case that the American dream remains alive and well.”
-Lawrence Summers, the former Treasury secretary, described the book as “a welcome antidote to the pervasive pessimism surrounding economic policy debates.”
-Robert Verbruggen in National Review wrote he had “one criticism of the book more broadly: There isn’t a whole lot here about how ‘populism could kill’ the American Dream,” but said the book would be “a good gift for that pessimistic reactionary down the street.”
+Washington Post columnist George Will praised the book as "an inoculation against politically motivated misinformation."
+Former House speaker Paul Ryan wrote: "Without glossing over the real challenges that too many Americans face, Michael Strain makes a persuasive case that the American dream remains alive and well."
+Lawrence Summers, the former Treasury secretary, described the book as "a welcome antidote to the pervasive pessimism surrounding economic policy debates."
+Robert Verbruggen in National Review wrote he had "one criticism of the book more broadly: There isn't a whole lot here about how 'populism could kill' the American Dream," but said the book would be "a good gift for that pessimistic reactionary down the street."